vicky-liu17/vicky-blogs/Introduction to the Philosophy of Science and Research Methodology/Qualitative_Methods.md

     - Decide to treat the object whose behavior is to be predicted as a rational agent.
     - Figure out what belief & desires that agent ought to have, given its place in the world and its purpose.
     - Decide what the agent ought to do, given the attributed beliefs and desires.

+### Qualitative Methods

+- Are qualitative and quantitative data types fundamentally different?
+    - Data types share at least some information content
+    - qualitative data often can be quantified